Outdoor Activities

 Water Tramp – A Splash of Fun, A Lesson in Safety *Christchurch Only.

-Water Tramp is a high-energy, safety-focused water programme designed to teach tamariki how to enjoy lakes safely, while bouncing, splashing, and laughing along the way!
-Centered around the excitement of a water trampoline, the programme mixes outdoor adventure with practical life-saving skills in a way that’s both memorable and meaningful.
+Water Tramp is a high-energy, safety-focused water programme designed to teach participants how to enjoy lakes safely, while bouncing, splashing, and laughing along the way!
+Cantered around the excitement of a water trampoline, the activity mixes outdoor adventure with practical life-saving skills in a way that’s both memorable and meaningful.

 River Smart – Learning to Respect the Flow *Christchurch Only